DevExpGbb/vscode-ghcp-starter-kit/README.md

 Next up is the Inline Edit/Code Completions and Next Edit Suggestion Modes.
 I'm going to to generalize them into one experience - in that it stems primarily from direct interaction with copilot in your code editing tab (current working file).
 In these modes there are essentially 3 ways to interact with it:
 1. an inline chat box where you can ask it similar things like in the separate side chat box, except code can/will be directly injected into your file, while also providng potentially multiple solutions to the ask (multiple code blocks and you can choose which style you prefer).
 2. A "code a head" inline experience where it can suggest on the current line or block of code you're working on and the presumed completion of that code you're currently trying to write.
 You can also (with good habits) write inline comments or block comments to describe what you're trying to achive - think of it as inline documentation - which then GitHub Copilot can leverage that natural language definition as well as existing code in the file and your style in that project as the basis for creating a code completion.
 This is great if you want to still write code manually but want a bit of a streamlined bump.
 3. Next Edit Suggestions takes into consideration what you're doing currently and thinking a couple of steps ahead - predicting what you're likely going to do beyond the current code block - as a result you'll get more than just the point solution on what you're writing and you'll get additional functions/methods etc within the given file...attempting to predict the future.
-It's also a neat expereince to simply tab-ahead and accept code (after you've quickly reviewed what was generated of course ;) )
+It's also a neat expereince to simply tab-ahead and accept code (after you've quickly reviewed what was generated of course ;)

-#### Documentation Links:
+Helpful links/docs:

 - [Next Edit Suggestions - VS Code Docs](https://code.visualstudio.com/blogs/2025/02/12/next-edit-suggestions#_next-edit-suggestions-nes)
 - [Next Edit Suggestions - GitHub Docs](https://docs.github.com/en/copilot/concepts/completions/code-suggestions)